Coronavirus: Law Society seeks clarification on whether courts will continue as lockdown looms

-Lawyers are seeking clarification from the Chief Justice after the Prime Minister raised the Covid-19 alert level to three with level four to follow in 48 hours.
+Lawyers are seeking clarification from the Chief Justice after the Prime Minister raised the Covid-19 alert level to 3 with level 4 to follow in 48 hours.

 The country is going into lockdown for at least four weeks to control the spread of the global coronavirus pandemic.